 Maria: Yes.
 I will and you know I get that all the time because I don’t know if I have that in my bio but I actually first started going to Italy, well to meet my relatives, but also I was modeling.
 So, I was modeling in Italy and I always get to ask the question, “So, how do you get from modeling to food”?
 I mean models aren’t supposed to eat.

 Maria: Right?
 Okay, so you know, people didn’t realize.
-First of all style, food and style in Italy is very equated to each other because you have a lot of…There’s a lot of things related to fashion and the food, but back to your question about carbs and, you know, being rich food.
-Okay, first of all, Italians don’t, they don’t, first of all the food that they eat is the real deal and it’s really of a good quality.
-Like they usually will go out everyday and get fresh stuff.
-So, the quality of the things that they eat are really up there.
-So, for instance, when you’re using olive oil, and I know this when I noticed people that come into my cooking classes or even some beginning chefs, they’ll think that they have to use, you know, like a bottle of olive oil to make a sauce and then 10 cloves of garlic and 3 or 4 onions and then a pound of parmigiano reggiano cheese.
+First of all style, food and style in Italy are very equated to each other because you have a lot of…There’s a lot of things related to fashion and food, but back to your question about carbs and, you know, being rich food.
+Okay, first of all, Italians don’t, they don’t, first of all, the food that they eat is the real deal and it’s really of good quality.
+Like they usually will go out every day and get fresh stuff.
+So, the quality of the things that they eat is really up there.
+So, for instance, when you’re using olive oil, and I know this when I noticed people that come into my cooking classes or even some beginning chefs, they’ll think that they have to use, you know, like a bottle of olive oil to make a sauce and then 10 cloves of garlic and 3 or 4 onions and then a pound of Parmigiano Reggiano cheese.
 The Italians don’t do that.
-They use, because the ingredients are real so, you know, if you’re using a really good quality olive oil you’re getting a real flavour.
+They use because the ingredients are real so, you know if you’re using a really good quality olive oil you’re getting a real flavor.
 So, maybe you’re just going to use a tablespoon of olive oil when you make a sauce.
-One or two cloves of garlic is really good for you so, you know, if you want to use 5 go ahead but Italians and this states back to Leonardo da Vinci who I studied profusely because his effect on the Mediterranean Diet is still showing.
+One or two cloves of garlic are really good for you so, you know, if you want to use 5 go ahead but Italians and this states back to Leonardo da Vinci who I studied profusely because his effect on the Mediterranean Diet is still showing.
 He did have a profound effect.
 He was actually a foodie.
-His theory was to balance flavors like he balanced the colors on the canvass.
+His theory was to balance flavors like he balanced the colors on the canvas.